Shop now & save up to 80% on medication

 Missed Dose and Timing

-If you miss a dose, take it when you remember.
-If it is close to the next dose, skip the missed dose and resume the regular schedule.
+If you miss a scheduled dose, take it as soon as you remember.
+If it is almost time for the next dose, skip the missed dose and resume your regular schedule.
 Do not take extra inhalations to make up for a missed dose.
-Use the device at the same times each day to maintain benefit.
-The dose counter helps track remaining actuations; replace the inhaler when it reaches zero.

 Storage and Travel Basics